Home

 Graphic design:

-This guide was written by ornithologists from Charles Darwin Foundation and Flinders University and is the result of extensive long-term research and monitoring efforts carried out by members of the Landbird Conservation Program.
-This program is coordinated by the Charles Darwin Foundation and the Galapagos National Park Directorate and counts on the help of Galapagos residents, visitors and researchers from around the world.
+This guide is the result of extensive research and long-term monitoring carried out by members of the Land Bird Conservation Program.
+This program is coordinated by the Charles Darwin Foundation and the Galápagos National Park Directorate, with the support of researchers from around the world, as well as residents and visitors to Galápagos.
+The program was established in 2014 in response to concerns about the decline of some of Galápagos’ iconic bird species, including several of Darwin’s finches.

 Language: